 - Dr. Kirstie Coxon B.Sc (Hons) Midwifery, MA, PhD, RN, RM – Research Associate and NIHR Knowledge Mobilisation Fellow at Kings College London, specialising in maternity research and birth place decisions

 - Gill Gyte – former NCT antenatal teacher and Consumer Editor, Cochrane Pregnancy and Childbirth Group

 - Dr Daghni Rajasingam – Consultant Obstetrician and lead for the Birth Centres at Guy’s and St Thomas’ Foundation Trust and Council member of Royal College of Obstetricians and Gynaecologists.

-Whether you’re expecting a baby or are a midwife or other maternity professional, please contact us with any feedback or questions about the site.
-Contact us at email@example.com.
+Whether you’re expecting a baby or are a midwife or other maternity professional, please contact us at firstname.lastname@example.org with any feedback or questions about the site.

 Which? is not a provider of, or advisor on, any type of health care.
 No information or opinions on the Which?
 Birth Choice website are provided by way of health care advice and are in no way intended to replace advice from a suitably qualified health care professional.
 A ‘Best Fit’ or ‘Good Fit’ label is only an indication of a birth setting and location that is suitable based on the details you submit to the website.
 It does not constitute medical advice nor guarantee availability of your option.
 It’s your responsibility to discuss your choice with healthcare professionals to find the right place for you to give birth.